BlackSaltFish/understandinges6/manuscript/07-Sets-And-Maps.md

 These are difficult problems to identify and debug when they occur in large applications, which is a prime reason that ECMAScript 6 adds both sets and maps to the language.

-I> JavaScript has the `in` operator that returns `true` if a property exists in an object without reading the value of the object.
+> JavaScript has the `in` operator that returns `true` if a property exists in an object without reading the value of the object.
 However, the `in` operator also searches the prototype of an object, which makes it only safe to use when an object has a `null` prototype.
 Even so, many developers still incorrectly use code as in the last example rather than using `in`.

 ## Sets in ECMAScript 6